lmoinpour/up206a-leila/README.md

 # up206a-leila

-Course covers basics in data science and GIS.
+Course covers basics in data science and **GIS**.
 We will be analyzing urban planning related data.

+### Objectives
-Objectives for the class are to: gain proficiency in Python, GIS, and be able to confidently clean/analyze real world data using code.
+1) _gain proficiency in Python and GIS_
+2) _be able to confidently clean/analyze real world data using code._